cmackeen/cmackeen.github.io/docs/projects/pilemma.md

 job is to create a reward structure and game environment where an agent can optimize a policy.

-To open a Collateral Debt Position (CDP) we lock ethereum in a contract (ETH) and receive Dai, MakerDAO`s stablecoin.
+To open a Collateral Debt Position (CDP) we lock Ether (ETH) in a contract and receive Dai, MakerDAO`s stablecoin.
 This is analogous to "minting" Dai, and now to get the collateral ETH back (from the "urn") you must return the Dai you minted.
 While your CDP is open, interest accruing on the debt (the "stability